Non-Abelian Topological Order and Anyons on a Trapped-Ion Processor: Logical sectors and single anyons

 In principle, there are $2^6 = 64$ different assignments of $\pm 1$ to the six logical $\mathcal{Z}$-operators.
 However, in stark contrast to Abelian topological orders (like the toric code), there is a non-trivial constraint

-between the star and logical operators in the $B_t = 1$ subspace and analogous relations holds for the other colours (see Appendix~\ref{appendix_uniqueness_and_gs_degeneracy} for a derivation).
+between the star and logical operators in the $B_t = 1$ subspace and analogous relations hold for the other colours (see~\ref{appendix_uniqueness_and_gs_degeneracy} for a derivation).
 To keep the right-hand side of Eq.~\eqref{eq_constraint} positive, we can apply any combination of horizontal $\mathcal{X}_{\lambda H}$-logicals, \emph{or} vertical $\mathcal{X}_{\lambda V}$-logicals, \emph{or} $\mathcal{X}_{\lambda H}\mathcal{X}_{\lambda V}$-logicals.
-This leads to a degeneracy of $1+(2^3-1)\times 3=22$ ground states with $A_s = B_t = +1$.
-It can be shown that there are no other ground states (see Appendix~\ref{appendix_uniqueness_and_gs_degeneracy}).
-We have experimentally created all 22 states by applying the above logical-$\mathcal X$ operators to our initial $\ket{\psi_0}$.
-The main results are shown in Fig.~\ref{fig_23gs}a, with a full set of expectation values reported in Extended Data Table~\ref{table:22_gss}.
+This leads to a ground state degeneracy of $1+(2^3-1)\times 3=22$.
+It can be shown that there are no other ground states (see~\ref{appendix_uniqueness_and_gs_degeneracy}).
+We have experimentally created all 22 states by applying the above logical-$\mathcal X$ operators to $\ket{\psi_0}$.
+The main results are shown in Fig.~\ref{fig_23gs}a, with a full set of expectation values reported in Extended Data Tables~\ref{table:22_gss_a} and~\ref{table:22_gss_b}.
 We have thus demonstrated the control necessary to experimentally access the full ground state subspace.

-The existence of a ground state degeneracy that is not a perfect square is a striking consequence of the non-Abelian order.
+The existence of a ground state degeneracy that is not a perfect square for a state that admits a gapped boundary is a striking consequence of the non-Abelian order.
 This is further emphasized by considering the fate of logical sectors where the right-hand side of Eq.~\eqref{eq_constraint} is negative.
 Apparently, such states host an \emph{odd} number of Abelian anyons.
 We experimentally confirm this curious prediction by applying \green{$\mathcal X_{GV}$}\red{$\mathcal X_{RH}$} to $\ket{\psi_0}$.
 Strikingly, we measure a \emph{single} anyon \blue{$e_B$} in the resulting state (Fig.~\ref{fig_23gs}b)!
+More generally, from the $2^6$ sectors, 42 contain such unpaired anyons, leaving 22 ground states.